MEET JOE

 If The Dekkertones were a TV show, who would be the villain and who would be the hero?

 I’ve always thought that Colin would make a good James Bond.
 So he’d have to be the hero!
-I think it would be hilarious seeing Droz cast as the villain as he’s the total opposite in reality.
+I think Mick would have to be the villain as he’s a Spurs fan.
+So hopefully he gets taught a lesson at some point during the film.

 What ska song would you be happy to never hear again?

 Liquidator.
-But only because it’s the Chelsea anthem of and I’m a Gooner through and through.
+But only because it’s the Chelsea anthem of and I’m a die hard Gooner.